SatelliteQE/betelgeuse/docs/index.rst

       - test_user.EntitiesTest.test_positive_create_car

 By default, the values automatically derived by Betelgeuse are not very flexible, specially in the case when you rename an existing test case or move it to a different class or module.
-It is recommended, therefore, the use of Testimony ``tokens`` to provide a bit more information about the tests.
+It is recommended, therefore, the use of field list fields to provide a bit more information about the tests.

 .. code-block:: python